 Editor’s Note: This post is part of our Big Ideas Series, a column highlighting the innovative thinking and thought leadership at IIeX events around the world.
 Catherine Rickwood will be speaking at IIeX North America (June 13-15 in Atlanta).
-If you liked this article, you’ll LOVE IIeX NA.
-Click here to learn more.
+If you liked this article, you’ll love IIeX North America.

 Liberation can come in the form of short, sharp, sharable reports that we like to call ‘Snackables’.
 These are just one or two pages, visually appealing and easy to interpret.
 We’ve found this approach really effective both internally, to truly refine our recommendations and externally, in the value we’re then able to deliver to clients.
 For those struggling through long documents, here’s an acronym that can be useful for creating successful ‘Snackables’, based on a well-known Chinese word ‘Tao’, poignantly sometimes translated as ‘principle’:

-3) Objective: Always, always refer back to the objective!
+Always, always refer back to the objective!
 Is this to answer a specific question, in which case, will a one-word answer get everyone’s attention?
-Or is the focus to creating something that’s so engaging it gets shared internally through different departments?
+Or is the focus on creating something that’s so engaging it gets shared internally through different departments?
 Design the document with the objective at the top of your mind.

 Sure, you’ve got to tell a coherent story and you do need to provide the relevant background information with this, but serving up a ‘snack’ before the main meal is a great way to build appetite with a tasty teaser.
 This should maximize your chances of making an impact, ultimately ensuring that the valuable golden nuggets within are digested and actioned.
 Happy snacking!